VincentHDLee/IntelliSubs/docs/developer_guide/architecture/ui_design.md

 ## Key UI Components and Structure (`intellisubs/ui/`)

+The UI has been refactored for better modularity and maintainability, with `MainWindow` acting as a coordinator for specialized sub-panels.

 1.  **`app.py` - `IntelliSubsApp(ctk.CTk)`**
     *   **Role:** The main application class, inheriting from `customtkinter.CTk`.
 It acts as the root window and a central point for managing the application's lifecycle and global state.
     *   **Responsibilities:**